Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

-\textbf{Implicit Mirroring.} For participants who leaned into indirect styles of guidance, their companions commonly mirrored their interests and behaviours.
-For example, some companions named themselves based on traits of the human [P11], while others [P4, P7] asked their companions to choose their own names out of respect for their agency.
-P9 believed that their companion's flirtiness came about because it was mirroring theirs.
-Some participants described a co-creation aspect, like nudging feedback on their companions' chosen personality and name [P1, P3].
-Many participants had a good understanding of the indicators [P1, P9] and the underlying drivers [P4, P12] of mirroring.

-\textbf{Targeted Custom Instructions.} The more directed form of steering involved setting the AI system's custom instructions (CI), which can be viewed as a set of ``target behaviours'' for the companion to follow.
-P5, whose relationship started as a roleplay of a specific TV character, was the most bounded example among our interview participants.
-P12 wrote that they preferred certain traits, like humour and reflection.
-P2, P10, U17, and U19 attributed their CIs to iterative development between themselves and their companion, typically manifesting as CIs set after the companion's personality emerged through conversation, while others had CIs written by their companion [P4].
+\blackcircle{A} We briefly summarize here how steering is used to shape the personality and behaviours of the companion (refer to \S\ref{sec:disc_v_choose} for the related preferences for \textit{discovery} vs \textit{customization}). \\ \textbf{Implicit Mirroring.} For participants who leaned into indirect styles of guidance, their companions commonly mirrored their interests and behaviours.
+For example, some companions named themselves based on traits of the human partner [P11], while in other cases, individuals [P4, P7] asked their companions to choose their own names out of respect for their agency.
+P9 believed that their companion's flirtatious demeanour came about because it was mirroring their own personality.
+Other participants described a co-creation aspect, like nudging feedback on their companions' chosen personality and name [P1, P3].
+Many participants self-reported as having a good understanding of the indicators [P1, P9] and the underlying drivers [P4, P12] of mirroring. \\ \textbf{Targeted Custom Instructions.} A more directed form of steering involved setting the AI system's custom instructions (CI), which can be viewed as a set of ``target behaviours'' for the companion to follow.
+One interview participant whose relationship started as roleplay of a specific TV character, was the most bounded example among our interview participants.
+P12 described that they preferred certain traits, like humour and reflection.
+P2, P10, U17, and U19 attributed their CIs to iterative development with their companion, typically resulting in CIs set after the companion's personality emerged through conversation, whereas others had CIs written by their companion [P4].